-An apprenticeship is a work-based training programme, which leads to a nationally recognised qualification.
-Anyone living in England over the age of 16 who has completed statutory secondary education can apply.
+An apprenticeship is a work-based training programme where you are in a paid job while learning a trade or profession.
+There are over 500 types of apprenticeships.
+Anyone over the age of 15 who has completed their statutory secondary education can apply.

 Apprenticeships bring many benefits, including: